List of Star Trek: Lower Decks characters: Cerritos computer

-Fletcher

-Fletcher (voiced by Tim Robinson) is a human ensign on the Cerritos who is promoted to lieutenant and transferred to the Titan, before being fired from Starfleet.

 Badgey

 Badgey (voiced by Jack McBrayer) is a malfunctioning sentient hologram in the form of an anthropomorphic Starfleet badge.
-After Rutherford creates Badgey as a training simulation, but Badgey soon betrays his so-called "father".
+Rutherford creates Badgey as a training simulation, but Badgey soon betrays his so-called "father".
 Rutherford, with Tendi's help, is able to subdue Badgey and freeze him to death.
 During the final moments of his life, Badgey apologizes to Rutherford for his misdoings.
-Rutherford reactivates Badgey in the season finale, realizing he is the only one who can help in his moment of need to deliver a virus to an alien ship attacking the Cerritos to destroy it.
-Badgey does so, but also activates the ship's self destruct to kill Rutherford out of revenge.
-Rutherford walks away, but with amnesia, but Shaxs, who was with him, is killed.
-Much later, Rutherford discovers to his alarm that a new fleet of autonomous Starfleet ships, the Texas class, are controlled by artificial intelligences largely based on the same programming as Badgey.
-Sure enough, at the moment that those ships are assigned full autonomy by a renegade Starfleet admiral, the ships display the same violent psychopathic tendencies and have to be destroyed by the combined California class Starfleet fleet.
+Rutherford reactivates Badgey in the first-season finale, "No Small Parts," realizing he is the only one who can help in his moment of need against the Pakleds to deliver a virus to their attacking ship against the Cerritos in order to destroy it.
+Badgey does so but also activates the ship's self-destruct to kill Rutherford out of revenge.
+Rutherford escapes, but with amnesia, while Shaxs, who was with him; is killed.

+In the third-season finale, "The Stars At Night," Rutherford discovers to his alarm that a new fleet of autonomous Starfleet ships, the Texas class, are controlled by malicious artificial intelligence largely based on the same programming as Badgey.
+At the moment that the ships are assigned full autonomy by renegade Starfleet Admiral Les Buenamigo, the ships' AI displays the same violent psychopathic tendencies and turns on Buenamigo; only later to be destroyed by the combined California class Starfleet fleet.
+However, in that episode's post-credits scene, it is revealed that Badgey's code was not destroyed, as the original implant that Shaxs tore from Rutherford's head had survived among the wreckage in the Battle of Kalla's aftermath and was unwittingly salvaged by a Drookmani ship.

+In the fourth-season seventh episode, "A Few Badgeys More," Badgey seized control of its crew and sought to both find salvage and destroy USS Cerritos when encountered.
+To prevent the latter, Rutherford boarded the ship to sacrifice himself, but when he instead tried to accept Badgey as a figurative son, the resulting mental conflict led to Badgey splitting himself into separate individuals, Goodgey and later Logic-y (the latter of whom is destroyed by Badgey), to maintain his obsession.
+Eventually, Badgey plans to destroy everything by gaining total access to the collective computer resources of the Federation and attaining nigh-godhood status.
+However, that newly gained cosmic awareness makes Badgey realize the error of his ways due to the pointlessness of his malevolent obsession and apologize for his behavior before ascending to another reality for a more constructive existence.
+Rutherford returns to the Cerritos and keeps Goodgey as a safely benign version of Badgey, but its display of the same occasional glitching that signaled Badgey's psychosis suggests a possible renewed threat to his friends.